Bulletdev/Bulletdev/README.md

 <img src="https://img.shields.io/twitch/status/craquebullet">
 </a>

-## Hi there, I'm Michael, but could u call me as Bullet! 🏌️‍♂️ 🇺🇸 🧩
+## Hi there, I'm Michael, but can u call me as Bullet! 🏌️‍♂️ 🇺🇸 🧩

 Welcome to my profile! ✨